deeptestai/genai_tigs/docs/User-Guide/extending-giftbench.md

 ---

-## 2.Training Generative Models for a New Dataset
+## 2. Training Generative Models for a New Dataset

 Extending GIFTbench to a new dataset requires training **dataset-specific generative models**.
 GIFTbench does not provide dataset-agnostic generators by design, as such models would compromise the validity of robustness assessments.

 Depending on the generator type:
 - **Variational Autoencoders (VAEs)** and **Generative Adversarial Networks (GANs)** must be trained from scratch on the target dataset.
 - **Diffusion models** must be fine-tuned to the dataset distribution (e.g., using LoRA-based fine-tuning).
+## Classifier and GenAI Training Scripts

-## Classifier and GenAI training or fine-tuning scripts, along with example configurations, are provided in the repository and detailed below:
+Classifier and GenAI training or fine-tuning scripts, along with example configurations, are provided in the repository and detailed below.

 ### Pretrained Classifier Checkpoints & Script File :

 ### Training the Classifier from Scratch or Modifying Hyperparameters
 To evaluate robustness, GIFTbench requires a reference classifier trained on the same dataset.
-This classifier serves as the system under test and is used to assess misclassification induced by the test generators.These scripts can be adapted to new datasets by adjusting:
+This classifier serves as the system under test and is used to assess misclassification induced by the test generators.
+These scripts can be adapted to new datasets by adjusting:
 -input resolution and channels,
 -number of output classes,
 -dataset-specific preprocessing.